APCSA-Turin/final-project-ericl339/walkthrough.md

 ```java
 String getData(String link, String bearer, String clientId, String work)
 ```
-- Connects to the main api with a post request
+- Makes an HTTP POST request to the main API
 - Calls on the API with a specified command alongside the authorization code and the client id
+- Reads the full JSON response into a StringBuilder
-- Returns the output of the API as a string
+- Returns the edited JSON string to return a usable bearer code format
 ```java
 GameInfo(ArrayList<String> genreName, String gameType, ArrayList<String> gameEngineName, ArrayList<String> companyName, ArrayList<String> platformName, String name, String summary)
 ```